borgmatic

 Alter the ports in these examples to suit your particular database system.

 Normally, borgmatic dumps a database by running a database dump command (e.g. pg_dump) on the host or wherever borgmatic is running, and this command connects to your containerized database via the given hostname and port.
 But if you don't have any database dump commands installed on your host and you'd rather use the commands inside your database container itself, borgmatic supports that too.
-Just configure borgmatic to exec into your container to run the dump command.
+For that, configure borgmatic to exec into your container to run the dump command.

 For instance, if using Docker and PostgreSQL, something like this might work: